 - MadeMeSmile subreddit: A space where Reddit users share uplifting content and just about anything that makes them smile.

 - 10 days of positive thinking TED playlist: A TED Talk playlist that aims to help you think more positive thoughts.

 Consuming uplifting content is a good antidote to all the negative events happening around you or directly to you.
 It also serves as a wonderful reminder that goodness is more common than we think.

 5. Recognize your good qualities

-In addition to purposely seeking external examples of goodness, it’s important to acknowledge your own good qualities.
+In addition to purposely seeking external examples of goodness, it’s essential to acknowledge your own good qualities.
 Far too many of us have harsh inner critics who love to point out our flaws and worst mistakes.

 This often creates a negative view of ourselves and a false narrative that we deserve the bad things that come our way.
 It’s almost impossible to have a positive outlook on life if you have a negative relationship with yourself.
 If you want to focus on all the good this life has to offer, then it has to start with yourself.